rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 **Hey!** - complained the Tiger.

-Sam walked closer to the Wolf - *"Uhum!"* - he cleared his throat, a clear action to muster some guts to ask difficult question as well as dislodging attracting the  attention of those around, which in this case was the Wolf - *"Excuse me, what is happening?"*
+Sam walked closer to the Wolf - *"Uh hum!"* - he cleared his throat, a clear action to muster some guts to ask difficult question as well as dislodging attracting the  attention of those around, which in this case was the Wolf - *"Excuse me, what is happening?"*

 The Wolf looked down, Sam's face had certainly changed these past few days - **Even I am not sure** - replied the Wolf, just to raise his voice once more - **Enough!
 Tiger!
 State your business!**